bhandaresagar/sixteen-block-puzzle-solver/README.md

-The program should run on the command line like: python solver16.py [input-board-filename] where input-board-filename is a text file containing a board configuration in a format like:
+The program should run on the command line like: python solver16.py [input-board-filename] where input-board-filename is a text file containing a board configuration in a format like: <br />
 5 7 8 1 <br />
 10 2 4 3 <br />
 6 9 11 12 <br />